 The spiritual seeker is well-served to read beyond the Bible or whatever your faith’s key source is.
 I believe God honors your seeking and that Truth (with a capital T) can be found in many different places.

 Beyond the Bible

 I am an eclectic reader, and while I am a Christian, I believe Spirit has used non-Christians throughout history to convey Truth.
-And I believe Truth—with a capital T—crosses all boundaries of religion, creed, or denomination.
-Truth, in fact, often shows itself in the most unlikely places, so always be open in heart and mind and don’t be afraid to read books outside of your own faith choice.
+Truth, in fact, often shows itself in the most unlikely places, so always be open in heart and mind and don’t be afraid to read books outside of your own faith tradition.

 Spiritual books for spiritual seekers

 This was one of the books our rector recommended during a Lenten study, and a friend urged me to read it too.
 It is a companion to St. Benedict’s “The Rule” which I found on the Internet.
 Since St. Benedict was writing directly for his fellow monks, our rector suggested that as we read The Rule, to think of the monastery as the church and the monks as Christians.
 In that way, The Rule really applies to us all.
 This book can be read even without reading The Rule because it quotes liberally, but I enjoyed having them side-by-side.

 As with all the books that mean most to me spiritually, this one addresses real, everyday living and walking with God wherever you are—not running off to seek Him in far-away places.
 The simplicity is powerful.

 Even our most ordinary manual labor “is to be a constant reminder of the reality of the Incarnation.”
 “God does not demand the unusual, spectacular, the heroic…[He demands only:] that I do the most ordinary, often dreary and humdrum things…with a loving openness that will allow them to become my own immediate way to God.”